Arizona covers a lot of territory and there are plenty of places to camp for free. (Not just at the very popular but crowded Long Term Visitor Areas.)

 It takes you on a most affordable and adventurous trip including parts of Arizona that many typical Snowbirds never visit.

 This guide is not just for RVers.
-All but 7 of the more than 96 suggested frugal and "camp for free" areas listed in this guide are suitable for tents as well as RVs.
+All but 13 of the 120 suggested frugal and "camp for free" areas listed in this guide are suitable for tents as well as RVs.
 A complete camping accessibility index will tell you whether a tent can be set up at each campsite.
 The same index tells you what size of RV can most easily access the sites.

 To Purchase This e-book For Immediate Download Now.